A Prompt Array Keeps the Bias Away: Debiasing Vision-Language Models with Adversarial Learning: Introduction

-While frameworks to measure bias have been established for NLP and image classification, none currently exist for vision-language~\cite{Agarwal2021audit}.
-However, tools to measure bias alone do not provide actionable progress unless less-biased models are also available.
-Thus, investigating methods to mitigate model-level bias is equally as important.
-Debiasing large-scale pretrained models is not without its challenges, namely a lack of access to the original training data and the infeasible amount of compute required for retraining.
-For the successful and safe adoption of vision-language models by downstream users, we need both effective measures of bias as well as efficient methods of debiasing.
-To this end, this work makes the following three contributions: (i) we investigate and evaluate different measures of bias for vision-language models, showing that some prior measures, such as \textit{WEAT}, are inappropriate for vision-language models (ii) we evaluate gender and racial bias in state-of-the-art models on two face datasets: FairFace \cite{Karkkainen2021} and UTKFace \cite{zhifei2017cvpr}; and finally (iii) we provide a framework for debiasing vision-language models requiring only image-attribute label supervision and show that optimizing for unbiasedness via an array of learnable prompt tokens is the best strategy for mitigating bias without substantially degrading the quality of feature representations.
+In this paper, we focus on the risk of representational harms when large-scale VL models are used to map sensitive text queries, such as ``a photo of a criminal'' onto face datasets.
+While frameworks to measure bias have been established for NLP and computer vision (CV) separately, there is considerably less work on VL~\cite{Agarwal2021audit}.
+Appropriate debiasing techniques for large-scale VL models are also sparse and face challenges from a lack of access to the original training data and the infeasible amount of compute required for retraining.
+For the successful and safe adoption of VL models, we need both effective measures of bias as well as efficient methods of debiasing.
+To this end, we make three contributions: (i) we investigate and evaluate different measures of bias for VL models, showing that some measures, such as \textit{WEAT}, are inappropriate; (ii) we evaluate gender and racial bias in state-of-the-art VL models on two face datasets: FairFace \cite{Karkkainen2021} and UTKFace \cite{zhifei2017cvpr}; and (iii) we provide a framework for debiasing VL models (see ~\cref{fig:proposed_method}), requiring only sensitive attribute labels of images as supervision, and show that jointly optimizing for unbiasedness and image-text contrastive (ITC) losses via an array of learnable tokens prepended to text embeddings is the best strategy for mitigating bias without substantially degrading the quality of the image-text representation.